 These subathon streams might seem long, but they’re nothing compared to the overall longest stream on Twitch.
 So what is the longest stream on Twitch ever by a single streamer?

-Now, there is one clear record-holder, and it’s unlikely anyone will ever overtake them.
-Twitch streamer GPHustla was live, with a single uninterrupted broadcast, for 634 days.
-This is the longest solo livestream on Twitch.
+Then, there was one clear record-holder: Twitch streamer GPHustla was live, with a single uninterrupted broadcast, for 634 days.
+This was the longest solo livestream on Twitch.

 So, there you have it – that’s everything you need to know about the biggest Twitch records, from most subs through to the longest streams.